 Pet cloning companies are neither licensed by any state or federal agency, nor accredited by any organization requiring specific standards of animal care and use.
-Therefore, there is no authenticated public record of how many animals are used in pet cloning laboratories; where they come from; what, precisely, they experience; nor their fate.
+Therefore, there is no authenticated public record of how many animals are used in pet cloning laboratories; where they come from; what, precisely, they experience; nor their fate used to surgically 'harvest' eggs (oocytes) to the colonies of canine and feline 'surrogate mothers' who are surgically implanted with cloned embryos and undergo Caesarian sections to remove the fetuses.